-- Define your objectives that are important for you to spread out,
+- Define your projects, products, or services that are important for you to promote.

 - Identify your target audiences, their needs, and what kind of social media platform they use.

 - List your inspirations, ideas, and tips to make your video more attractive to your community.